The customer journey is broken into tens of hundreds of thousands of micro-moments. Out of all of those – what is within your power to control?

 A poor pricing model can also lead to teams wrongfully generalizing satisfaction scores across service styles.
 The digital customer journey requires that restaurants look through a different lens to measure the impact of every touchpoint.
 Fortunately, this audience is willing to pay accordingly if the value and quality are there.

-It’s got to be a priority to understand what types of customers are where.
-For example, Gen Z invests the most consistently in online ordering and delivery.
+Gen Z invests the most consistently in online ordering and delivery.
 For the past few years, at least 24 percent of Gen Z ordered food online three or four times per week, and they expect it to arrive quicker than any other generation.

 To add to that, 60 percent of 18-24-year-olds will go as far as to hang up the phone if a business doesn’t answer right away.
-This generation makes up a large portion of your digital traffic and are the most active on social media.
-We’ll let you do the math.

 To deliver a great customer experience, you’ve got to deliver on your brand promise.
 Find out what matters most to your customers, wherever they are interacting with your brand.
 Then execute on it – but better.